mrnigelalford/foliomark-graphql/readme.md

 [ApolloGraphQL](https://www.apollographql.com/docs/tutorial) has a great learning tutorial to walk through the basics of setting up GraphQL

+File uploading is happening outside of Apollo.
+A single URL is provided here for storage.

 ### Workflow

 #### definition of profile